dolphin-emu/netplay-index/README.md

 ## Contributing

-All PRs must be formatted using [Black](https://github.com/ambv/black) before submission.
+All PRs must be formatted using [Black](https://github.com/ambv/black) before submission and pass the CI.

-Also make sure to run the test suite before creating your pull request.
+Also remember to write some tests if you add any new code.
+coveralls.io will report how your PR affects the project coverage.

 ## License